ubiquitypress/operas-metrics-widget/readme.md

 # Introduction

-The OPERAS metrics widget is a small, embeddable HTML widget which can offer visual information from services such as Google Analytics, OPERAS, and Ubiquity in the form of graphs, tables, and numerical figures.
+The OPERAS Metrics Widget is a small, embeddable metrics dashboard for scholarly works.
+It fetches event data from the OPERAS metrics API (and the citations endpoint) and renders configurable graphs, tables, and summary figures.

-The widget is designed to be extremely flexible with its implementation, allowing almost complete configuration to be made without needing to touch the source code.
+The widget can be used in two ways:

+- as a script-tag embed that reads configuration from the page
+- as a React component distributed via npm (`@ubiquitypress/operas-metrics-widget`)

+In both cases, nearly all behavior is driven by configuration rather than code changes.

 Implementing the widget requires:

-- knowledge of the URIs the metrics are hosted on — this should be provided to you before implementing the widget
-- basic knowledge of HTML (to embed the widget) and JavaScript (to configure the widget)
+- the work URIs and measure URIs you want to report on
+- a container element in the page (or a React render target)
+- a configuration object (JSON for embeds, or a typed `UserConfig` in React)

 # Getting Started